Disappearance of Amy Wroe Bechtel: Investigation

-By 3 a.m. on July 25, 1997, an extensive search for Bechtel was underway from law enforcement, as well as Steve and the couple's friends and family.
+By 3 a.m.
+July 25, an extensive search for Bechtel was underway from law enforcement, as well as Steve and the couple's friends and family.
 By July 27, police were receiving roughly 1,000 calls per day with tips and potential leads in Bechtel's disappearance; additionally, various lakes and mines were searched with no results.

 Investigators initially believed Bechtel to have fallen victim to the elements or potentially been attacked by a bear or mountain lion; however, they later suspected Steve after uncovering a series of his journals describing violence toward women and, specifically, his wife.
 Detectives interrogated Steve on August 1, 1997, falsely claiming to have evidence proving he had murdered his wife; in response, Steve terminated the interview.
 He later said the journals had comprised song lyrics he had written for his band, and that they were unrelated to Bechtel or her disappearance.

-In 1998, local police stated that Bechtel was not a central suspect in the case, but that they had wanted to clear him of suspicion in order to follow other leads, which they were unable to do after his lack of cooperation.
+In 1998, local police stated that Bechtel was not a central suspect in the case but that they had wanted to clear him of suspicion to follow other leads, which they could not do after his lack of cooperation.
 Steve provided an alibi for the time of Bechtel's disappearance, which was corroborated by friends who agreed they had spent the afternoon with him rock climbing.
 However, on the advice of criminal defense attorney Kent Spence, Steve refused to submit to a polygraph test.
-Additionally, a woman driving through the area from where Bechtel disappeared claimed to have seen a truck matching Steve's in the area.
+Additionally, a woman driving through the area from where Bechtel disappeared claimed to have seen a truck matching Steve's.

 In late August 1997, the FBI requested satellite photos from NASA of the area on the day of Bechtel's disappearance, but the satellite images provided no information.
 In January 1998, satellite images taken by the Russian space station Mir were also obtained by the FBI, but they also revealed nothing of note.

 Later developments

-In June 2003, a Timex Iron Man digital watch was discovered by a doctor hiking near the Popo Agie River and was turned in to police.
+In June 2003, a Timex Iron Man digital watch was discovered by a doctor hiking near the Popo Agie River and was turned in to the police.
 It was noted to be similar to a watch Bechtel had owned at the time of her disappearance; however, law enforcement was unable to determine whether or not the watch belonged to her.

 In a 2007 interview with the Billings Gazette, Sheriff Sgt.
 Roger Rizor stated: "I believe it was a homicide, and I believe what happened to her happened on the day she disappeared.
-In my mind there is only one person that I want to talk to, only one person who has refused to talk to law enforcement, and that's her husband."
+In my mind, there is only one person I want to talk to, only one who has refused to talk to law enforcement, and that's her husband."

 Dale Wayne Eaton, a convicted murderer on Wyoming's death row, has also been cited as a suspect in the case.
 According to Eaton's brother, he had been near the area where Bechtel disappeared at the time of her disappearance.
 However, Eaton has refused to discuss the case.